pauleveritt/kaybee/docs/using/resources.rst

 - Putting local definitions in a docs project dir NOT named ``kaybee_plugin``
 - The current resource is available in templates as ``resource``
 - genericpage
+- You are allowed to put extra props in YAML, but they won't be accessible